-to Equatorial Plants, a company that has been providing orchid species for beginners, specialists, commercial Nurseries and Botanical Gardens for over 40 years.
+to Equatorial Plants, a company that has been providing orchid species for beginners, specialists, commercial Nurseries and Botanical Gardens for almost 50 years.

-If you are just starting with orchids, we can recommend plants suitable for window sill or for conservatory growing.
-If you are an experienced grower, we may have that special species you have been looking for on our lists.
-And if you are a nursery, we can provide flasks in commercial quantities.
+If you are just starting with orchids, we can recommend plants suitable for window sill or miniature species for terreriums.
+And if you are an experienced grower, we may have that special species you have been searching for.

 Dendrobium brassii T.M.Reeve & P. Woods has an interesting pedigree.
 Firstly it is rare and like many rarer species, it was first assumed to be a natural hybrid between Dendrobium violaceum (whose flowers are similar) and Dendrobium petiolatum (which has similar globose pseudobulbs.)
 But natural hybrids within Dendrobium section Oxyglossum seldom occur and since one putative parent (D. petiolatum) had only been recorded once in the same region as Dendrobium violaceum, Tom Reeve and Paddy Woods decided that the three similar collections from three different localities amounted to a new species.